Important Update on Uniform Law in Western Australia

 9 – Law Practices – Unincorporated Legal Practice

 10 – Practising in WA Under the Legal Profession Uniform Law – Individuals

 Stay informed with the Law Society’s CPD Seminar Series

 The Law Society is pleased to announce that our Legal Profession Uniform Law (LPUL) CPD Seminar Series is now available.

-Join us at our Introductory Information Session on Wednesday, 30 September 2020 and hear from The Hon John Quigley MLA, Attorney General of Western Australia, Joshua Thomson SC, Solicitor General, the Legal Practice Board, and more, about the key changes that will affect legal practitioners.
+On Wednesday, 30 September 2020, an Introductory Information Session was held with The Hon John Quigley MLA, Attorney General of Western Australia, Joshua Thomson SC, Solicitor General, the Legal Practice Board, and more, to discuss the key changes that will affect legal practitioners.

 Sponsored by the Department of Justice.

 The Law Society of Western Australia fully endorses the adoption of the Legal Profession Uniform Law and has campaigned for it since 2014.
 Find out more about the historical background by clicking on the link below.

 On 5 February 2009, the Council of Australian Governments agreed that further work needed to be done to nationalise regulation of the legal profession in Australia and the National Legal Profession Reform Project was established.
 Background papers of the project are available at ag.gov.au.

 The introduction of a uniform system of legal profession regulation has been a goal of the Law Council of Australia.
 This is considered to be a significant milestone towards a truly national profession, and a positive example of the profession taking a leadership role in setting its own standards.